sitodav/sito_tree_lib/README.md

 ## How to install the library using npm: ##

--in your angular project folder launch from terminal : *npm install sito-tree*
+- in your angular project folder launch from terminal : *npm install sito-tree*

 ## How to update the library using npm: ##